Can supervise: YES

 © 2016, Saudi Society for Geosciences.
 Human activities and climate changes significantly affect our environment, altering hydrologic cycles.
 Several environmental, social, political, and economical factors contribute to land transformation as well as environmental changes.
 This study first identified the most critical factors that affect the environment in Al-Anbar city including population growth, urbanization expansion, bare land expansion, and reduction in vegetation cover.
 The combination of remote sensing data and fuzzy analytic hierarch process (Fuzzy AHP) enabled exploration of land transformations and environmental changes in the study area during 2001 to 2013 in terms of long and short-term changes.
 Results of land transformation showed that the major changes in water bodies increased radically (94 %) from the long-term change in 2001 to 2013 because of water policies.
 In addition, the urban class expanded in two short-term periods (2001–2007 and 2007–2013), representing net changes of 46 and 60 %, respectively.
 Finally, barren land showed 25 % reduction in the first period because of the huge expansion of water in the lake; a small percentage of growth gain was observed in the second period.
 Based on the land transformation results, the environmental degradation assessment showed that the study area generally had high level of environmental degradation.
 The degradation was mostly in the center and the north part of the study area.
 This study suggested for further studies to include other factors that also responsible for environmental degradation such as water quality and desertification threatening.

-Ahmed, AA, Kalantar, B, Pradhan, B, Mansor, S & Sameen, MI 2019, 'Land use and land cover mapping using rule-based classification in Karbala City, Iraq' in Lecture Notes in Civil Engineering, pp. 1019-1027.View/Download from: UTS OPUS or Publisher's site
+Ahmed, AA, Kalantar, B, Pradhan, B, Mansor, S & Sameen, MI 2017, 'Land use and land cover mapping using rule-based classification in Karbala City, Iraq', GCEC 2017 Proceedings of the 1st Global Civil Engineering Conference, Global Civil Engineering Conference, Springer, Kuala Lumpur, Malaysia, pp. 1019-1027.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 Land use and land cover are important and useful geographic information system (GIS) layers that have been used for a wide range of geospatial applications.
 These layers are usually generated by applying digital image processing steps for a satellite image or images captured from an aircraft.
 Several methods are available in literature to produce such GIS layers.
 Image classification is the main method that has been used by many researchers to produce thematic maps.
 In the current study, a decision tree was used to develop rulesets at object level.
 These rules were applied and a thematic map of Karbala city was produced from SPOT image.
 The overall accuracy of the classification image was 96% and the kappa index was 0.95.
 The results indicated that the proposed classification method is effective and can produce promising results.

-Sameen, MI, Pradhan, B, Shafri, HZM & Hamid, HB 2017, 'Applications of deep learning in severity prediction of traffic accidents', Global Civil Engineering Conference 2017, Malaysia, pp. 793-808.View/Download from: UTS OPUS or Publisher's site
+Sameen, MI, Pradhan, B, Shafri, HZM & Hamid, HB 2017, 'Applications of deep learning in severity prediction of traffic accidents', Global Civil Engineering Conference 2017, Malaysia, pp. 793-808.View/Download from: Publisher's site

 Sameen, MI & Pradhan, B 2016, 'A novel built-up spectral index developed by using multiobjective particle-swarm-optimization technique', IOP Conference Series: Earth and Environmental Science, IOP Publishing, p.
 012006.